lziq/react/README.md

     }
 }, [])
 ```
-`useEffect` can also be used to change a state based on other state changes. e.g.
+`useEffect` can also be used to perform side effects (set timer, send http requests, etc.) based on other state changes.
+(Not limited to side effects) e.g.
 ```
 const identifier = setTimeout(() => {
     setFormIsValid(